North Rustico: Economy

 North Rustico's primary industries are fishing, tourism and agriculture.
 Located 30 km northwest of Charlottetown, the town is increasingly becoming an exurb with residents commuting to work in the city.

 Since the 1996 census, the town has witnessed a population decline of 2% in year-round residents.
 During the short summer tourist season on Prince Edward Island in July and August, the village's proximity to the Prince Edward Island National Park results in a temporary population expansion, with many visitors staying in nearby accommodations.

 The town has 344 dwellings.
 In 2015, the median household income was $49,920, compared with the provincial average of $61,163.
 Many seasonal homes or cottages are owned by non-residents and are occupied for only several weeks during the summer months.

 The fishing industry remains the village's most important economic activity, with approximately 40 vessels home-ported in a small craft harbour.
 Lobster fishing is the main focus for much of the fleet and during May and June fresh north shore P.E.I lobster can be bought in a fish market on the harbour wharves or directly off of the boats.
-"Fisherman's Wharf Lobster Suppers", the "Blue Mussel Cafe" and "The Yellow House Take-Out" are popular places to enjoy the fresh seafood of Prince Edward Island.

 In the summer, this town is one of the Island's most popular destinations.
 On a warm summer evening, dozens of people can be found strolling the town's waterfront boardwalk, which overlooks the bay and fishing docks.